RishKhanna/RishShell/README.md

   - "history [number of commands]" lists the [number of commands] most recently executed commands
   - If [number of commands] is entered as a value greater than 20, then the available history will be printed
   - If number of executed commands is less than requested number of commands, the maximum number of recorded commands will be printed
-  - The executed commands are stored in "hist_info.txt", and if "hist_info.txt" does not exist then it will be created as a part of the command
+  - The executed commands are stored in ".RishShell_history", and if ".RishShell_history" does not exist then it will be created as a part of the command
   - History is implemented in "customHistory.c" and "customHistory.h"

 - ```quit```
   - "quit", "bye" and 'exit" quits the shell
   - "Ctrl+D" will also quit the shell

+## Foreground and background processes:
+- Foreground
+  - Handles foreground processes other than the implemented commands using execvp
+- Background
+  - Handles background processes other than the implemented commands using execvp
+  - Print info (pip) of background processes when terminated.
+- It is implemented in "sysCommands.c" and "sysCommands.h"

+## Other things to note:
+- ';' separated commands
+- RishShell is equipped to execute multiple ';' separated commands
+- Handling extra white space
+- RishShell is equipped to handle extra spaces(' ') and tabs('\t') in commands